 The Mass General Cancer Center at Cooley Dickinson Hospital is pleased to introduce our Integrative Oncology program, currently offering oncology massage and Reiki.
 These services have been shown to promote overall health and wellness by reducing pain, relaxing muscles, and improving mobility.
 They may also relieve symptoms such as anxiety, depression, fatigue, and many treatment-related side effects associated with chemotherapy or radiation.
-This program is designed to provide compassion, safety and healing throughout your cancer treatment.
+This program is designed to supplement your cancer treatment options, and to provide compassion, safety and healing throughout your treatment.

 Our goal is to enhance quality of life and help manage a broad range of physical and emotional symptoms.
 Our providers are committed to helping you find clinically appropriate treatment tailored to your needs.
 These integrative practitioners receive specialized training, and are certified by the most respected authorities in their fields.
 Services are available to anyone receiving cancer treatment at the Mass General Cancer Center at Cooley Dickinson Hospital.

 To provide compassionate healing throughout your cancer treatment.

 Cooley Dickinson is pleased to offer Oncology massage, which uses modified massage techniques to work with effects of cancer and cancer treatment.
 Our massage therapist uses adaptations based on an educated understanding of cancer to safely nurture the body and spirit.

 Clinical research shows massage can improve some cancer treatment side effects.

 - Reduced pain and fatigue

 - Eased isolation

 - Enhanced body image

 Your therapist will inquire about your cancer diagnosis and treatment to provide you with the most appropriate session.
 Adaptations to pressure and position are common, but unique for each individual.
 You will be given an opportunity to create a plan together with your therapist based on your intentions and changing needs.
 We strive to provide personalized, individually targeted therapy.